xshi0603/YoRPG_TeaTreeTea/README.md

 1. Warrior

-* blah
+* have the most health

 2. Knight

-* blah
+* have the highest defense

 3. Mage

-* blah
+* has high attackscaling

 4. Rouge

-* blah
+* low health but has the highest attack scaling

 #### Sub Class : Monster

 Contains subclasses or roles that classify as antagonists.
 Antagonists attack the heroes.
+Monsters have exp which they give to the heroes when defeated.